grassrootseconomics/docs.grassecon.org/docs/commons/equity.md

-# Grassroots Economic Commons Swap (GEC Swap)
+# Grassroots Economic Commons Equity (GEC Equity)

 This document is a work in progress and needs your input.
 Please join our [chat server](https://discord.gg/Jkm4YJ8D).

-The GEC Swap is an instrument credted by the [Grassroots Economic Commons](https://docs.grassecon.org/commons/agreement/) which implements the [Grassroots Economics Commons License v1](https://docs.grassecon.org/commons/license/).
-The GEC Swap inherits the vision and aims of the Grassroots Economics Commons.
+The GEC Equity is an Instrument credted by the [Grassroots Economic Commons](https://docs.grassecon.org/commons/agreement/) which implements the [Grassroots Economics Commons License v1](https://docs.grassecon.org/commons/license/).
+The GEC Equity inherits the vision and aims of the Grassroots Economics Commons.

+The purpose of the GEC Equity is to enable supporters to covestment into Economic Commons through Curation of viable Vouchers and Cultivation of their utility and Connection to markets.

 ## Thanks
 The creation of this instrument wouldn't have been possible without [Commons Stack](https://commonsstack.org/)'s guidance.
 This document represents a rough draft and synthesis of ideas presented by Commons Stack in support of Grassroots Economics Foundation.

 ## Draft Process
-1. Hatch: This initial creation of the GEC Swap Instrument
+1. Hatch: This initial creation of the GEC Equity Instrument
-    1. The Grassroots Economic Commons will create a GEC Swap (ERC20 contract herein called GEC) with voting rights on all GEC Swap related issues (such as proposals on contract parameters and the usage of Reserve and Community Pools).
+    1. The Grassroots Economic Commons will create a GEC Equity (ERC20 contract herein called GEC) with voting rights on all GEC Equity related issues (such as proposals on contract parameters and the usage of Reserve and Community Pools).
     2. Supporters will be invited to place DAI (USD stable coin) into the Reserve Pool and receive GEC (becoming members).
     3. GEC will be bonded to this Reserve Pool of DAI and issued to supporters and as well to people who provide in-kind support (past and future).
 The Bonding will be in the form of a Bonding Curve [TBD] such that the more DAI added to the Reserve Pool the less GEC are minted, and the more GEC that are burnt (redeemed for Reserve Pool DAI) the less DAI is released.
 1. Curate Gardens: Economic Commons used herein are: Social enterprises, organizations, or associations that ratify the GECL v.1 and also offer important services to society and have an Instrument redeemable as payment for those services.